8 Bucket List Things To Do in Kauai Hawaii

 Chase Waterfalls

 One of the best parts about Kauai’s waterfalls is the multitude of ways to encounter them.
 Some are easy to drive to (Wailua Falls), others require a strenuous hike (Hanakapiai Falls) and many can only be accessed via helicopter (Jurassic Park Falls).
-We utilized all of these methods and recommend doing the same.
+I utilized all of these methods and recommend doing the same.

 It’s hard to pick the best cascade, but the magical “weeping wall” at Mount Waialeale makes a great case – imagine being enveloped by a green crater streaming with a hazy blur of falls rushing down thousands of feet to the base.
 OK, it’s a clear winner.
 Read on for how to get there.

-Kauai coast
+An aerial view of Kauai coast

 (Photo credit: Hawaii Tourism Authority (HTA)/Tor Johnson)